Omobayode6/cloud-engineering/README.md

 ## Linux Command
 (~) is home directory
+(/) is root of file system for linux operating system
 * man man
 * man <option>
 * uname -a - type of system/linux version